 This is my guide for the second week of the Scottish National Trail, taking you from Edinburgh to Drymen.
 You can tackle this section alone, or as part of the Scottish National Trail.
 You can walk or cycle this section; if you choose to cycle it, I recommend continuing along the canal towpath into Glasgow, or looking at an alternative route once the trail leaves the canal towpath just before Milngavie.

-You can read Part One of my guide on the Scottish National Trail here.
+Be sure to read my guide for week one on the Scottish National Trail if you haven’t already.